Search

 Users created in the root node (top level) will need to be migrated to the sub node that the SSO integration was configured on.
 If users remain in the root node, they will be prompted for the master password when accessing the vault and/or admin console.

-An admin can not move themselves to the SSO enabled node.
+An admin cannot move themselves to the SSO enabled node.
 It requires another admin to perform this action.

 Once the user has authenticated with SSO, they only need to use their email address moving forward to initiate SSO authentication.

-They won't have to enter the Enterprise Domain.
 If typing in the email address and clicking Next does not route the user to the desired SSO, ensure that just-in-time provisioning is enabled in the Keeper SSO configuration and ensure that your email domain is reserved by Keeper.
 More information regarding routing and domain reservation can be found here.